software-mansion-labs/expo-brownfield-target/docs/templates.md

   - [Templates](#ios-templates)
   - [Variables](#ios-variables)

-<a name="overview"></a>
+<a id="overview"></a>
 ## Overview

-Various files, including the app entrypoints, build configurations or some other configuration files are created based on the templates from
+Various files, including the app entrypoints, build configurations or some other configuration files are created based on the templates from [templates directory](../plugin/src/templates/).

-<a name="interpolation"></a>
+<a id="interpolation"></a>
 ## Variable interpolation

 Some of the values used by the file templates cannot be predefined as they depend on the plugin configuration resolved during the prebuild and are interpolated during the file generation.
-Interpolated variables are prefixed by `${{` and end with `}}`, everything between the characters is a case-sensitive variable name e.g.:
+Interpolated variables are prefixed by `${{` and end with `}}`, everything between these characters is a case-sensitive variable name e.g.:

 ```
 // Expects variable `packageId` to be present during file generation
 package ${{packageId}}
 ```

-If you're overwriting any of the templates please pay attention if the default template for the file uses any of the inerpolated values.
-Variables used in each template and their references can be found in the tables below
+If you're overwriting any of the templates please pay attention if the default template for the file uses any interpolated values.
+Variables used in each template and their references can be found in the tables below.

-<a name="overwriting"></a>
+<a id="overwriting"></a>
 ## Overwriting templates

 To overwrite any of the templates listed in the below tables create a `.brownfield-templates` directory at the root of your Expo project and make sure it includes the templates which you want to overwrite.
 The names of the overwritten templates have to exactly match the names of the original templates.